hakansuku/D1APACTraining/9_1 Manually instrument your Python application with OpenTelemetry.md

 - At the bottom press Done button.
 This will create a spot VM instance for our test purpose.

-- Go to AWS EC2 instance tab and observe new instance being created.
+> Go to AWS EC2 instance tab and observe new instance being created.

-> Open the newly created instance and select security tab mid page.
+- Open the newly created instance and select security tab mid-page.
+- Edit Inbound port rules and add port 8000 and port 8080
+> Port 8080 will be used for VS code server.
+> Port 8000 will be used at later stage for Laravel

 ![](https://github.com/hakansuku/D1APACTraining/blob/main/images/PHP/inbountport.png?raw=true)

-# 8_1_2
+# 8_1_2  Installing Visual Studio code-server
+- SSH to your server using the public address of your EC2 instance